Skip to main content

 The Central District of California covers cities like Los Angeles, Santa Barbara, and Riverside.
 It's the judicial district with the biggest population, currently serving over 19 million people.

-There are currently four judicial vacancies in the Central District of California - three of which have nominees.
+There are currently four judicial vacancies in the Central District of California - all of which have nominees.

 Image